zehranrgi/gesture_detection/README.md

 I worked with 4 classes in this project.
-These are: call, letter, thumbs up, thumsdown.
+These are: call, vletter, thumbs up, thumsdown.
 I edited the codes on Ubuntu 21.04 version.
 I also put the pipeline.config which was very challenging because even with one missing bracket, it could be broken.
 I encountered a lot of problems with the code, if you use the codes and if there is a problem, you can leave a comment.

 Some output: